doncsugar/okd-install-proxmox/README.md

 		- net0 vlan 99
 # pfSense Configuration
 ## DHCP
+You will need to allocate IPs for each node.
+Take the hostname, the MAC address of the host's NIC, and a unique IP address and create a DHCP static mapping.
+You should have 7, one for each cluster host.
+Your cluster hosts will inherit the names you choose here.
 ## DNS
 - You will need 4 sets of records:
 	- Forward and Reverse records for each host in your cluster